Ne000/social-news-networking/README.md

 * New Relic Analytics for real-time data tracking of app traffic

 ## Deployment
-You can view the app on Heroku: [stacia-bloccit app](https://stacia-bloccit.herokuapp.com/)
+You can view the app on Heroku: [social news networking app](https://social-news-networking.herokuapp.com/)